Skip to main content

 The duckdb:// URL above creates a relative path to _storage/test_quack.duckdb.
 To define an absolute path, you need to specify four slashes, i.e., duckdb:////_storage/test_quack.duckdb.

-• :pipeline: creates the database in the working directory of the pipeline with the name quack.duckdb.
+• :pipeline: creates the database in the working directory of the pipeline, naming it quack.duckdb.

 Unique indexes may be created during loading if the following config value is set: